Share your story

 Read on to learn about Set's favourite Professors and her advice for taking courses outside of your comfort zone.

-Nicole graduated with a Honours degree in Sociology in 2012, and went on to earn her Master's degree in Public Service in 2015.
-She is currently working with the Department of National Defence as an Administrative Assistant, to the Director General of Materiel Systems and Supply Chain.
+Nicole graduated with an Honours degree in Sociology in 2012, and went on to earn her Master's degree in Public Service in 2015.
+She is currently working with the Office of the Privacy Commissioner of Canada as a Manager with the Government Advisory Directorate.
 She loves being a public servant, because in her own words, "the work that I do does not serve the bottom line of a corporation, but rather contributes to the overall betterment of our country and its people".

 Read more to learn what courses specifically sparked her passion for public service and her advice for completing your assignments, especially those in Statistics and Research Methods.